aaronNGi/bar.sh/README.md

 sleep via acpi script or to immediately refresh a volume module via volume hotkeys.

-There are 3 special functions:
+There are 4 special functions:

+* `exit`: causes the script to exit
+* `reload`: reloads the script by executing itself
 * `update`: updates the bar (printing a new line to stdout)
 * `update_all`: first runs all bar modules functions and then `update`
-* `reload`: reloads the script by executing itself

 ## Installation